Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: AMRF sample of WD+MS binaries

-In Figure \ref{fig:amrf_m1}, we plot the AMRF against primary mass for sources in the observed and mock (Section \ref{sec:modifications}) non-\textit{class I} samples, colored by the color excess.
-The purple strip corresponds to the expected location of systems with dark $0.45-0.75\,M_{\odot}$ companions.
-The dash and dotted lines are the boundaries below which systems are consistent with hosting a single MS star and an inner binary respectively (i.e. non-\textit{class I} systems lie above the dotted line; Section \ref{sec:amrf_sample}).
-These plots can be compared to Figure 5 in \citet{Shahaf2024MNRAS}.
+In Figure \ref{fig:amrf_m1}, we show the AMRF and primary mass for sources in the observed and mock (Section \ref{sec:modifications}) non-\textit{class I} samples, colored by color excess.
+The shaded strip corresponds to the expected location of systems with dark $0.45-0.75\,M_{\odot}$ companions.
+The dashed and dotted lines are the boundaries below which systems are consistent with hosting a single MS star and an inner binary, respectively (i.e. non-\textit{class I} systems lie above the dotted line).
+These plots can be compared to Figure 5 of \citet{Shahaf2024MNRAS}.

-In both samples, there is a high density of sources occupying the strip with color excess close to zero, corresponding to the true WD+MS binaries.
-The distribution is slightly narrower and shifted to the left for the mock sample, which is reflected in the primary and WD mass distributions as discussed further in Section \ref{sec:results_modified}.
+In both panels, there is a high density of sources occupying the shaded strip with color excess close to zero, corresponding to true WD+MS binaries.
+The distribution in the mock sample is somewhat narrower and has a shallower slope than in the observed sample.
+This tension reflects a stronger correlation between primary and secondary masses in the mock sample than in the observed sample, as we discuss further in Section \ref{ssec:results_empirical}.

+Here, we focus on the sources with positive color excess values located outside of the strip and in between the two boundaries, which are presumably the triples.
+For the simulated sample, the vast majority of triples do indeed fall in this clump.
+However, there are significantly more such likely triples in the observed sample, likely reflecting an imperfect model of compact hierarchical triples in our simulated sample.